 {357}

-the laying on of the hands of the apostles.| It is this power that Simon wished to purchase at Samaria.
+the laying on of the hands of the apostles¦.
+It is this power that Simon wished to purchase at Samaria.
 It is that which is given (@Acts 19) as a proof of the apostolical power of Paul.
 He calls Timothy, in the passage already quoted, to exercise the gift which was in him by the laying on of his hands.

-There was therefore a mysterious transmission by the imposition of the apostles&#8217; hands; to deny it is nothing else but infidelity with regard to the most explicit declarations of the word.
+There was therefore a mysterious transmission by the imposition of the apostles¬ hands; to deny it is nothing else but infidelity with regard to the most explicit declarations of the word.
 There was a primitive *charisma* conferred by the apostles, and (outside the sovereign operation of God) conferred by the hands of the apostles alone.
 If you deny it, sir, your system is easy to be understood, it is infidelity with regard to a principal point of the word.
 Thus conferred, the gifts were not consecrated to an office.
 The confusion of offices with gifts and ministry is the source of the clerical system, and one of the principal causes of the sin committed by the Church which has disowned the operation of the Spirit of God.